Bhiwani Airport: History

+In 2024, runway length was increased 190 m to 1260m (4133 ft) to allow landing of medium size aircraft.

+In 2025, notification was issued to acquire additional 208-acre land of two village to further expand runway to allow larger cargo aircraft operation.
+There is also demand to build additional hangers and infrastructure for container operation.

 Flights

 Currently, the airport has no scheduled commercial flight operations.
 The Haryana Institute of Civil Aviation (HICA) does not offer flying training nor preparation courses.

 Infrastructure

-As of 2018, airport has one hangar, a VIP lounge, day landing facilities and no night landing facility.
+As of 2018, airport has one hangar, a VIP lounge, day & night landing facilities.

-Future development

-Captain Abhimanyu, Finance Minister of Haryana, while presenting the Government of Haryana 2018-19 budget in March 2018 announced that the funds have been allocated to extend the existing 3000 feet runway to 5000 feet and parking hangar for the spillover aircraft from IGI Delhi airport will be constructed.